-Figure 7.
-Map of restoration site showing new restoration for Year 5, August 2020 to July 2021 (light green) and maintenance areas from previous years (light blue).
+Figure 5.
+Map of restoration site showing new restoration for Year 4, August 2019 to July 2020 (light green) and maintenance areas from previous years (light blue).

-Revegetation Activities and Next Steps
+Revegetation Activities

 The first step of revegetation of the restoration project allowed for a passive evaluation of natural native vegetation recruitment based on the existing seed bank without soil disturbance (recommended by CDFW and their Native American consultant).
 This scientific evaluation occurred for a period of two years after iceplant removal.
-While some areas (such as Sites 1-B and 1-C) experienced significant recruitment of native species like saltgrass and alkali weed (Cressa truxillensis), some of the restoration areas still had patchy or low levels of native cover in Year 5 and adaptive management actions were taken to enhance native plant cover through seeding and container stock planting.
+While some areas experienced significant recruitment of native species like saltgrass and alkali weed (Cressa truxillensis), some of the restoration areas still had patchy or low levels of native cover and adaptive management actions were taken to enhance native plant cover through seeding and container stock planting.